fredeerock/reactiveMaya/README.md

 # reactiveMaya
 A helpful little procedure for getting Processing and Maya talking to each other.
-Made with help from this post on processin.org: http://forum.processing.org/one/topic/processing-to-maya.html.

 ### Getting Started:
 1. Download Processing from http://processing.org